netceteragroup/ngrx-data-grid/README.md

     sortAvailable: true,
     filterAvailable: true,
     filter: {
-        component: MyCustomFilterComponent //custom component to implement the filtering },
+        component: MyCustomFilterComponent // custom component to implement the filtering },
-    component: MyCustomComponent //custom component to render the cell },
+    component: MyCustomComponent // custom component to render the cell,
+    width: 150 // sets the column width,
+    hideInSelection: true // hides the column from the column selection list },
 {
     headerName: 'Last Name',